What I Learned After My 40 Days Of Kindness Challenge.

 Acts of kindness

-Around the same time, my son brought home a checklist.
-It was called "The Great Kindness Challenge".
-This is an initiative to prevent bullying and improve school climate by increasing student engagement.
+My son brought home a kindness checklist from school one day and it caught my eye.
+It was called “The Great Kindness Challenge“.
+It was an initiative to prevent bullying and improve school climate by increasing student engagement.

-The timing was perfect and I took it as a sign.
-After scanning the list, I have to admit, some of the challenges seemed awkward.
-But I was curious to find out what would happen.
+After scanning the list, it made me interested enough to try it myself.
+I have to admit, some of the challenges seemed awkward.
+But my curiosity was strong enough to want to take it on and find out what would happen after the challenge.

 I decided to craft my own challenge for 40 days.
 Just a few days after starting the random acts of kindness challenge, I experienced the immeasurable power of kindness for both giver and receiver.
 I also learned that it was anything but awkward.

-Before I talk about my 40 days of kindness, I want to get to the basics by answering some questions you may have.
+Before I talk about my 40 days of kindness, I want to go over the basics.

 Merriam Webster defines kindness as the quality or state of being gentle and considerate.
 It might seem like a virtue for the meek, but I found that it requires courage and faith.